protossoftware/etrice/plugins/org.eclipse.etrice.doc/online-doc/content/etrice-features.md

 Consider e.g. the annotations definitions for Java

 Here we find two definitions.
-The meaning of those annotations will be explained later in section [Usage and Effect of the Pre&#45;defined Annotations](#usage-and-effect-of-the-pre-45-defined-annotations).
+The meaning of those annotations will be explained later in section [Usage and Effect of the Pre-defined Annotations](#usage-and-effect-of-the-pre-defined-annotations).

 The annotation type definition defines a target where the annotation is allowed to be used.
 This can be one of